Map implemented as a linked-list of key-value pairs ("Associations").

 .

-The class wraps and manipulates an underyling hash trie, found in the Trie
+The class wraps and manipulates an underlying hash trie, found in the Trie

-LIMITATIONS: This data structure allows at most MAX_LEAF_SIZE=8 hash collisions:
+This data structure allows at most MAX_LEAF_SIZE = 8

-attempts to insert more than MAX_LEAF_SIZE keys (whether directly via put
+Attempts to insert more than 8 keys (whether directly via put

 or indirectly via other operations) with the same hash value will trap.